 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for your roof project in Temple City?
-Our 20-yard container is the standard choice: one square of asphalt shingles equals two-thirds of a cubic yard.
-Most jobs fit this low-wall roll-off; however, we monitor the total tonnage to ensure you stay within your legal weight limit.
+How big a container do you actually need for a roof tear-off in Temple City?
+Square count is the standard: count one square of asphalt shingles as two-thirds of a cubic yard.
+Our low-wall roll-off is perfect for the job; a 20-yard container manages the tonnage without straining your driveway or your budget.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Temple City residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.